 773-325-1677 (Lincoln Park) or 312-362-8002 (Loop)

 For any other questions, contact Student Affairs at 312-362-5680.

 The Parent and Family calendar offers DePaul's entire academic calendar in one location, and includes many major campus events.
 It is also an effort to assist parents and family members in understanding the different resources available to students.
 The front half of the publication is a calendar, full of DePaul dates to know, and the back half outlines the responsibilities of many departments and offices across campus, including their contact information.

 We have taken the calendar and created a PDF including all of the departmental information in the calendar publication for parents and family members to reference throughout your student's career at DePaul.
-Click here to access the Family Resource Guide for 2017-2018.
+Download the calendar and resource guide for 2020-21.

 We provide a variety of ways for parents and family members to stay connected with DePaul throughout the year.
 It is our goal for you to belong as a part of the DePaul community, and our communications are one way to build that relationship 365 days a year!

-Parents and family members can sign up for this email list when they attend orientation and complete the family information card; if you have a current student attending DePaul and would like to join this list, please email firstname.lastname@example.org with your name, email address, and the year in which your student attended orientation.
+Parents and family members can sign up for this email list by emailing email@example.com with your name, email address, and the year in which your student attended orientation.

 Our firstname.lastname@example.org email address is a resource designed just for parents and family members of DePaul students.
-This account is maintained by our office and we ask for 48 business hours to respond to emails received; many times, we are ensuring we provide you the BEST information before responding.
+The account is checked five days a week, Monday through Friday.
+We ask for 72 business hours to respond to emails received; many times, we are ensuring we provide you the BEST information before responding.

 Our most regular connection with parents and family members is through our Facebook group, Parents @ DePaul.
 To join the group, all you need to do is be a parent of a DePaul student and request to join!